Formatting Amazon Product Descriptions with HTML: Fast Guide

 Paragraph Break <p> </p>

-Another option to line breaks is paragraph breaks.
+Another option for line breaks is paragraph breaks.
 However, the main difference between these two tags is that the paragraph break adds some extra padding between each line of text.
-Similar to the line break, paragraph breaks are great to break up text and make your description easier to read.
+Similar to the line break, paragraph breaks are great for breaking up text and making your description easier to read.

 Example: